The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 In the previous article, we built a Google Chat Bot as a minimal echo bot using Cloud Functions + Python + uv.

-This time, I'll share the trial and error involved in trying to turn that bot into a RAG (Retrieval-Augmented Generation) pipeline, hitting one Google Chat limitation after another, and ultimately arriving at a progressive update UX using cardsV2.
+This time, when we tried to turn that bot into a RAG (Retrieval-Augmented Generation) pipeline, we ran into Google Chat's limitations one after another.
+This article introduces the trial and error that ultimately led us to a progressive update UX with cardsV2.

 SCR-20260529-iulc